daVinciManuel/2DWES-2324-ManuelMartinez/README.md

 # 2DWES-2324-ManuelMartinez
 ---
 I'll be uploading here my firsts PHP files.
-If you have any suggestions send me a mail at: mgmt.manuel02@gmail.com
+If you have any suggestions please contact me: mgmt.manuel02@gmail.com
 ## Strings
 | Code | webpage |